rose-collectionservices/documentation-policy-and-guidelines/03-Markdown Cheat Sheet.md

 # Markdown Cheatsheet

 Collection Services documentation is encoded using Markdown.
-The following explains how to encode the features most commonly found in Collection Services manuals and documents.
-For information on additional features not covered here, additional Markdown resources are listed [here](#Additional-markdown-resources).
+The following explains how to encode the features most commonly found in Collection Services' manuals and documents.
+For information on additional features not covered by this cheat sheet, additional Markdown resources are listed [here](#Additional-markdown-resources).

 * [1.0 Headings](#10-headings)
 * [2.0 Emphasis](#20-emphasis)